cdoublev/css/doc/parse/README.md

 This document explains how a CSS input is parsed by first looking at `Element.style`.
 Narrowing the input type to a CSS declaration list will help understand the CSS parsing model before looking at parsing a higher level CSS input: a rule and a style sheet.

-This document also highlights some parts of Syntax and CSSOM specifications that seem intentionnally written in a rather vague way, in order to preserve some freedom in how parsing a CSS input and construct the corresponding CSSOM representation is implemented, so as to explain some decisions for this implementation.
+This document also highlights some parts of Syntax and CSSOM specifications that seem intentionnally written in a rather vague way, in order to give some freedom in how parsing a CSS input and constructing the corresponding CSSOM representation is implemented, so as to explain the decisions of this implementation.

 > Implementations don't have to follow the specs step by step.
 If the result is indistinguishable from what you should get according to the spec, then it's fine.